 If the article is not in English, I will need an English translation of the abstract and of the statistical analysis.

-I also need, but for only $100 and my thanks:
+I also need, but for only my gratitude:

-1) articles that investigated differences in outcomes based on positive versus negative histology, but did not show significant differences
+1) articles that investigated differences in outcomes based on positive versus negative histology lesions, but did not show significant differences

-2) articles that study endometriosis histology that include the histology for both endometriosis and all other lesions.
+2) articles that study endometriosis histology that include the histology for both endometriosis and other lesions.